prizzv/personal-task-list/README.md

 # Personal task list with auto save.

+This is a simple project to create tasks and sub tasks, created using new functional React.js Tailwind CSS and Vite for better and faster frontend development.

+In the backend I have used Node.js Express and MySQL as the server and database respectively.
+Proper error handling is being carried out in the creation of the backend and sufficient care is being taken to reduce the API calls.

 ## The tech stack used in this project is as follows

 Frontend - HTML, CSS, JavaScript, React.js, Tailwind CSS.